 Wednesday, January 15, 2014

 Since the front of the building directly fronts the ramps to University and is difficult to get a picture of, I'll have to resort to other pictures.
-The top one is from the official map of TAMU, the bottom one is from Historic Aggieland.
+The top one was from the official map of TAMU, the bottom one is from Historic Aggieland.

 Wednesday, October 2, 2013